 - The selection committee's decisions cannot be appealed.

-The selection procedure for Script and Project Development applications is divided into two phases, for a more efficient process and quicker answer.
+The selection procedure for Script and Project Development: Bright Future applications are divided into two phases, for a more efficient process and quicker answer.

-- The application form will be available one week before the deadline in MyIFFR.
+- The application form will be available at least two weeks prior to the deadline, and can be accessed through your personal account.
+If you do not have an account yet, make sure to register first.
+It will make the process easier.
 This form will allow you to include detailed project information.
 You can save the form without submitting while filling it out.
 For an overview of what information is requested, see here.

 - It is not possible to edit the form after you have submitted it.